EwetoyeIbrahim/Equimolar-Blog/README.md

 # Equimolar-Blog
 This is a flask blogging engine for publishing articles.
-A live extended implementation will be made available at [Equimolar.com](http://Equimolar.com).
-In
+A live implementation will be made available at Equimolar.com in the coming weeks.
-In this ReadMe we will be going through the following content
+Here, will be going through the following in the content:
 1. [The Problem](#the-problem)
 2. [Existing python-blog repos](#why-not-fork-one-of-the-python-blog-repos)
 2. [This Solution](#the-solution)